clipchamp/clipchamp-wordpress/readme.txt

 1. The Clipchamp button can be placed onto your pages and into posts by using a simple `[clipchamp]` short code as well.

 == Changelog ==

+= 1.5.2 =
+* Fixed issue with post category assignment when not logged in

+= 1.5.1 =
+* Bug fixes for PHP warnings

 = 1.5.0 =
 * Added custom post type for videos uploaded through the Clipchamp API